pdand/PolychoricRM/PolychoricRM/README.md

-# EFAutilities
+# PolychoricRM

-The goal of EFAutilities is to provide a number of utilities functions for exploratory factor analysis.
-In particular, it computes standard errors for model parameters under a variety of conditions.
+The goal of PolychoricRM is to estimate polychoric correlations and their asymptotic covariance matrix (ACM).

-This package can be installed directly from CRAN:
+This package can be installed directly from GitHub:

-install.packages("EFAutilities")
+install.packages("devtools")
-library(EFAutilities)
+devtools::install_github("pdand/PolychoricRM")